shariq1989/cookbook/content/recipe/morrocan-butternut-squash.md

 +++
 title = "Morrocan-Spiced Butternut Squash" date = "2021-05-11"
-description = "I hope you enjoy this tasty butternut squash recipe our family loves." tags = [
+description = "Butternut squash seasoned with ras el hanout is the perfect side dish to enjoy during the colder months.
+You can eat our Morrocan-spiced butternut squash on its own for a filling lunch, complement your main dish with a healthy side, or add it to the table for your next Thanksgiving or Christmas meal.
+Whatever you choose to do with it, I hope you enjoy this tasty butternut squash recipe our family loves." tags = [
     "side",
     "vegetarian",